Disney Eras

 Around this time, Disney returned to its roots and adapted classic fairy tales to animated films.
 The songs and the simple plot structures returned, adorned with techniques learned in the Bronze Age.

 • The Little Mermaid (1989).
-The Little Mermaid’s enormous success was due to Alan Menken’s music, which opened the doors for Disney to enter the field of musical theater.
+Alan Menken’s music made the film enormously successful, opening the doors for Disney to enter the field of musical theater.

 • The rescuers from Down Under (1990).
 This was Disney’s first sequel to a feature film.
 This is the continuation of The Rescuers.

-• Beauty and the Beast (1991): This is the first from Disney to include digitally created scenes and segments to create the illusion of an actual shoot.
+• Beauty and the Beast (1991): This is Disney’s first film to include digitally created scenes and segments to create the illusion of an actual shoot.

 • Aladdin (1992): The success of this incredible film spawned DisneyToon Studios, which were responsible for creating the various direct-to-video sequels of Aladdin and many other Disney works.